Welcome to my art gallery.

 As you can tell, I like to use the symbolism of surreal style art to add a narrative quality to my work.
 The watering can and gem rain are a look at nurturing.
 I have a quirky love of the lawn ornament pink flamingo.
 To me it screams summer, relaxation, and simple joys.
 The plants in the image are coming back from winter and the seed packets are new life in the little garden.

 If you would like to learn more about the image, I have posted an article on Medium you might enjoy.

 When I decided to draw a patterned floral that featured soft, curving shapes of art nouveau, I had not planned on creating a butterfly.
 As I was drawing, the wings seemed to appear.
-After I noted the shape, I added "antenae" and "legs".
+After I noted the shape, I added "antennae" and "legs".
 Then I digitally altered the image to create the center large butterfly created from the two in profile.
-As an artist, I usually don't make butterlies, but I'm happy that this image developed.
-It seems to be whimiscal and fun.
+As an artist, I usually don't make butterflies, but I'm happy that this image developed.
+It seems to be whimsical and fun.
 I think everyone should have some lighter images to balance the serious pieces.

 Four Roses and Hearts with Love

 To create this light hearted image, I started with a painting of a rose.
 From there, I digitally edited the rose into heart shapes.
 This image is available on a wide variety of products.